Otumian-empire/swift-python/exercise25.md

 ## Cursor Object

-After we create the a connection to the database, we then make use of its cursor object to read and write to the database.
+After we create the connection to the database, we then make use of its cursor object to read and write to the database.

 ``` Python
 # cursor object